PrajwalaY26/ProfEmail_chrome_extension/README.md

-# AI Professional Email Rewriter – Chrome Extension
+# Scriba – Chrome Extension

 A lightweight Chrome extension that rewrites selected text into a professional, human-like email using OpenAI.